lazyloadtest/lazy-loadtest/README.md

 Light touch deployment of load testing tools.

 ## What to do
-Fork this repository and make it private, make the noted changes and deploy
+[Duplicate](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) this repository and make it private, make the noted changes and deploy

 ## Prerequisites
 - A cloud VM.
 This should work on Digital Ocean using a **Fedora image** (yum is assumed to be the package manager) or AWS Linux.
 Note that if you use Digital Ocean you should use a [SSH key](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/) (these scripts assume you are using this method).